Tamluk (community development block): Pisciculture

 Purba Medinipur's net district domestic product derives one fifth of its earnings from fisheries, the highest amongst all the districts of West Bengal.
 The nett area available for effective pisciculture in Tamluk CD Block in 2013-14 was 876.00 hectares.
 4,126 persons were engaged in the profession and approximate annual production was 33,376 quintals.

 Banking

 In 2013-14, Tamluk CD Block had offices of 7 commercial banks and 2 gramin banks.

 Backward Regions Grant Fund

 Medinipur East district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

-Tamluk CD Block has 36 originating/ terminating bus routes.
+Tamluk CD Block has 36 originating/ terminating bus routes.The Major Bus Routes are Mecheda - Haldia via Tamluk Town and Tamluk Highroad, Digha - Kolkata via Tamluk Highroad, Tamluk - Panskura, Mecheda - Balaipanda via Tamluk Town and Highroad, Nandigram - Mecheda via Tamluk Town, Digha - Burdwan, Haldia - Medinipur, Haldia - Jhargram etc.

-Tamluk is a station on the Panskura-Haldia line.
+Tamluk Junction is a Major station on the Panskura-Haldia line & Tamluk-Digha Branch line.
 The line was constructed in 1968 and was electrified in 1974-76.
+Other Stations are Sahid matangini and Rajgoda.

 NH 116, from Kolaghat to Haldia, passes through this block.
+Connects Tamluk, Nandakumar, Mecheda etc. SH4 also Passes through this Block.